huff-language/huff-rs/huff_parser/README.md

 The Huff Parser accepts a vector of Tokens during instantiation.

-Once instantiated, the par&ser will construct an AST from the Token Vector when the `parse` method is called.
+Once instantiated, the parser will construct an AST from the Token Vector when the `parse` method is called.

 It also exposes a number of practical methods for accessing information about the source code